asaen/test-gn/README.md

 # Image Manager

 ## How to build and execute
 Execute `mvn spring-boot:run` to start the application.
-Access its UI client with `http://localhost:8090`.
+Access its REST endpoint at `http://localhost:8090/rest/image`.

 ## Requirements
 We have a REST API that manages images.
 An image has the following attributes: